-Note: This is the text of the “Anarchafeminism” presented at the Night of Philosophy, on 26 January 2018, in New York City.
-In the spirit of the transindividual ontology that animates the following anarchafeminist proposal, the talk has been performed by a chorus of anonymous philosophers.
-A process of manifesto collective writing is scheduled to take place in 2019 on Public Seminar.
+Note: This text was presented at UNESCO Night of Philosophy on 16 November 2018 in Paris.
+A process of manifesto collective writing is scheduled to take place in 2020 on Public Seminar.
 The author invites you to get in touch with her in case you are interested in participating.

 It has become something of a commonplace to argue that in order to fight the oppression of women, it is necessary to unpack the ways in which different forms of oppression intersect with one another.
 No single factor, be it nature or nurture, economic exploitation or cultural domination, can be said to be the single cause sufficient to explain the multifaceted sources of patriarchy and sexism.
 Intersectionality has consequently become the guiding principle for an increasing number of left-wing feminists, both from the global north and from the global south.
 As a result, there is hardly any publication in the field today that does not engage with the concept of intersectionality — whether to promote it, to criticize it, or simply to position oneself with regards to it.